psrpsj/TSP-with-Genetic-Algorithm/README.md

   * The GA assumes all nodes are connected one to others

 ## Detail
- * Detail would be updated
+ * Detail could be found in the report.